John123400/eth-SEARCHER/README.md

 # ✨Description:
 -The code is written in C++.
--My team has been developing it for 2 months.
--There are 30 built-in generations in the script (after 1 generation, another one is loaded immediately) -You can put your own generation there.
+My team has been developing it for 2 months.
+There are 30 built-in generations in the script (after 1 generation, another one is loaded immediately).
+You can put your own generation there.

 # ✨Results: